vuquangkhtn/ai-code-review-assistant/README.md

 - **Language Support**: Focus on JavaScript/TypeScript with extensible language support
 - **Template Customization**: Modify review templates to match your team's standards
 - **Severity Thresholds**: Configure which issues to display based on your preferences
-- **Default AI Selection**: Set your preferred AI provider for automatic reviews
+- **Manual AI Integration**: Copy prompts to use with your preferred AI provider

 ## 🛠️ Installation